gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 17 loading spinner
+Now have a css spinner that shows in the center.
+Put this in a new Loading component and using it for the game.

 ## step 16 set state with function
 Use a function as the argument to a setState just to confirm that the current state is passed as the argument to the function.
 For example the setLeaguePlayers function takes in the